14. M-Plugins on the Mac

 This plugin's name will always start with "M-" so the file name of the plugin generated will be

-Once you create a new M- plugin, scan for your plugins in your DAW or in case of Logic Pro X reopen Logic and it will scan and find the plugins. (new AU plugins need to register with Mac OS so sometimes, depending on the DAW a reboot may be necessary).
+Once you create a new M- plugin, scan for your plugins in your DAW or in case of Logic Pro X reopen Logic and it will scan and find the plugins.

 This M- plugin has all the settings, mappings, and references to the third-party plugin.
 It can be recalled from the MPH Menu or your DAW.